Can South Asia address barriers to women’s paid work?

 Social norms are a key force behind the division of labour, which assigns most care responsibility to women.
 These norms and perceptions also appear to be a key factor on the demand side, including the priority given to men over women when jobs are scarce, gender segmentation, lower pay, and lack of job and social protection.

 A GrOW-supported study of an economic empowerment program in India shows how much social norms matter — and that change is possible.
 The research in poor villages is showing the effectiveness of social mobilization and collective responses to reach a variety of gender equality objectives, including economic empowerment, participation, and enhancing women’s voices.
-These are long-term processes that may follow non-linear paths, and they will need sustained support.
+These are long-term processes that may follow non-linear paths, and they will need sustained support Employment and Growth port.

-Arjan de Haan is the Program Leader, Employment and Growth at IDRC.
+Arjan de Haan is the Program Leader, at IDRC.